hpc2n/linux-command-line-101/docs/modify.md

 ## mv - rename files/directories

-The command <code>mv</code> is used to rename files and directories.
-It can also be used to **move** a file or directory to another location.
+The command <code>mv</code> is used to rename files and directories, and to **move** a file or directory to another location.

 - **mv file1.txt file2.txt**: renames <code>file1.txt</code> to <code>file2.txt</code>
 - **mv DIR1/ DIR2/**: renames directory <code>DIR1</code> to directory <code>DIR2/</code>
 - **mv file1.txt DIR1/**: moves the file <code>file1.txt</code> into the directory <code>DIR1/</code>
 - **mv DIR1 DIR2/**: (note lack of forward slash after <code>DIR1</code>) moves directory <code>DIR1</code> into directory <code>DIR2/</code>.
 - **mv -i file1.txt file2.txt**: interactive.
 Asks before overwriting if there is already a file with the destination name.
 - **mv -i DIR1/ DIR2/**: interactive.
-Asks before overwriting if there is already a directory with that name.
+Asks before overwriting, if there is already a directory with that name.

 !!!
 Note